Here's an easy shibori definition: Shibori is a Japanese manual resist dyeing technique, which produces patterns on fabric.

 Well, as you’ve seen, shibori has so many beautiful intricate techniques that take decades to master.
 Tie dye is basically tying, scrunching cloth into bundles then pouring dyes over these bundles.
 Tie dye and shibori share one basic thing in common, which is that they both are made using resistance techniques – ways of binding off sections of fabric and then dipping the fabric in dye, creating relief patterns.3

 Tie dye is rooted in shibori techniques, done in a quicker way.
 Both are beautiful for their unpredictability and uniqueness.
 Both reflect decisions and hand work of the artist.
-For us at Modern Shibori, we are eternally entranced by what comes out of our vats.
+For us at Modern Shibori, we are eternally entranced by shibori traditions and the beauty of coming out of our vats.

 Photo: Students at a shibori retreat in Sonoma County, CA.